TitoCantimploras/Habitica-Party/README/README_en.md

 </div>

-# 🎉 Automated Guild Management System 📈
+# 🎉 Automated Party Management System 📈

-Welcome to the **Automated Guild Management System** project!
-Our goal is to provide Habitica users with an efficient and convenient tool for guild management.
-Whether you're a passionate leader or a member looking to engage actively, we have the tools and documentation you need! ✨
+Welcome to the **Automated Party Management System** project!
+Our goal is to provide Habitica users with an efficient and convenient Party management tool.
+Whether you are a management-loving leader or a member eager to participate, we have the tools and documentation you need right here! ✨

 ## 🚀 Project Structure